-c.
-Water Runoff (including stormwater)

-1. Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+- c.
+Water Runoff (including stormwater) - 1.
+Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-The new turf is replacing existing turf, so there is no increase in impervious surface from that replacement.
 The new lighting poles and associated equipment would not generate additional runoff.